whitebox-co/convert-xslx-to-csv-mac-context/README.md

 2) Add a "Quick Action"
 3) Choose "Run Shell Script"
 4) Choose Workflow Recieves Current "Files or Folders"
+5) Choose "Pass Input As Arguments"
-5) Paste the content of the .sh into the script editor
+6) Paste the content of the .sh into the script editor
-6) Name and Save
+7) Name and Save
+8) brew install gnumeric